NotaBene å åëåêòðîííî ñïèñàíèå çà ôèëîñîôñêè è ïîëèòè÷åñêè íàóêè. Ïîâå÷å çà íàñ

 This article aims to discuss “terrorism” not solely as a political or legal phenomenon, but as a result of the identity crisis caused by the interaction between a person and the other, the state, or the international politics.
 Furthermore, some problematic interpretations of the term terrorism are analysed.
 Terrorism is perceived as one of the many demonstrations of aggression, along with the forms of violence used by the state in its domestic and foreign affairs.
 Finally, we discuss the impact of mass media on the portrayal of terrorism as even more inhuman and horrific.

-Keyword: terrorism, violence, identity crisis
+Keywords: terrorism, violence, identity crisis

-Kalin Koev lives in Santander.
-He is a poet, photographer and translator from Spanish and Portuguese to Bulgarian and vice verse.
-His paper analyses two methods of literary translations.
+This paper analyses two methods of literary translations.
 The first method tries to carry away one cultural reality into another and here the paraphrase is inevitable.
 In this respect the article considers St. Jerome’s, St. Cyril’s and Martin Luther’s translations of the Bible which broaden the borders of translation as a cultural phenomenon and gives a beginning of new cultural realities and processes.
 The second method aims to achieve literal transferring of the original text.
 The most famous examples illustrating this mode of translation are Nabokov’s translation of Eugene Onegin and Francis William Newman’s translation of the Iliad which are very skeptically accepted by the readers.
 The paper states the hypothesis that the translation has to adapt one cultural reality into another and sometimes the translation is better than the original.

 The article focuses upon some ethical and social problems bound up with the development of biotechnologies.
 The progress of science and biotechnologies conduces to new situations that provoke human values, traditions and fundamental principles.
 “What way the man is going to choose” is a very important question.
 We have to table it for discussion before we continue to organize the reality around us in conformity with some already established practices that change us and our world.